tepsow/zad1_golang_time_docker/README.md

 	// set environment variable PORT if you want to change port }
  ```
-#Insert in Dockerfile and save :
+#Insert into Dockerfile and save :

 ```
 FROM golang:latest as builder